matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 Calling `/peek`:
  * Resolves the given room alias to a room ID, if needed.
- * Adds the room (if permissions allow) to a new section of the /sync response called `peeking` - but only for the device which called `/peek`.
+ * Adds the room (if permissions allow) to a new section of the /sync response called `peek` - but only for the device which called `/peek`.
- * The `peeking` section is identical to `joined`, but shows the live activity of rooms for which that device is peeking.
+ * The `peek` section is identical to `join`, but shows the live activity of rooms for which that device is peeking.

 The API returns 404 on an unrecognised room ID or alias, or 403 if the room does not allow peeking.

 Similar to `/join`, `/peek` lets you specify `server_name` querystring parameters to specify which server(s) to try to peek into the room via (when coupled with [MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444)).

-If a user subsequently `/join`s the room they're peeking, we atomically move the room to the `joined` block of the `/sync` response, allowing the client to build on the state and history it has already received without re-sending it down /sync.
+If a user subsequently `/join`s the room they're peeking, we atomically move the room to the `join` block of the `/sync` response, allowing the client to build on the state and history it has already received without re-sending it down /sync.

 To stop peeking, the user calls `/unpeek` on the room, similar to `/leave` or `/forget`.
 This returns 200 on success, 404 on unrecognised ID, or 400 if the room was not being peeked in the first place.

 ## Potential issues

 It could be seen as controversial to add another new block to the `/sync` response.
-We could use the existing `joined` block, but:
+We could use the existing `join` block, but:

  * it's a misnomer (given the user hasn't joined the rooms)
- * `joined` refers to rooms which the *user* is in, rather than that they are peeking into using a given device
+ * `join` refers to rooms which the *user* is in, rather than that they are peeking into using a given *device*
  * we risk breaking clients who aren't aware of the new style of peeking.
  * there's already a precedent for per-device blocks in the sync response (for to-device messages)